-Like it or not, e-commerce has totally redefined business.
-Companies of all shapes and sizes are constantly leveraging fantastic new opportunities to sell their products and services online – which is why researchers at Statista are forecasting a 246.15% increase in worldwide e-commerce sales by 2021.
+Companies of all shapes and sizes are constantly leveraging fantastic new opportunities to sell their products and services online, which is why researchers at Statista are forecasting a 246.15% increase in worldwide e-commerce sales by 2021.

-Depending on the type of industry you’re operating in, it might feel a bit odd trying to sell your goods or services on the web.
-And to be fair, online selling does work better for some companies.
-Ideally, a successful online seller will have well-defined products that can be sold without much human involvement, those products will have fixed prices and they can be delivered reliably within a particular lead time.
+Depending on the type of industry you’re operating in, it might feel a bit odd trying to sell your goods or services online.
+Truth be told, online selling does work better for some companies.
+Ideally, a successful online seller will have well-defined products that can be sold without much human involvement.
+Those products will have fixed prices and can be delivered reliably within a particular timeframe.

-That being said, online selling can be utilised in a number of ways that benefit any type of company – and the benefits are difficult to ignore.
+That being said, online selling can be utilised in a number of ways to benefit any type of company.

-First and foremost, selling online will enable your company to cut its operational overheads and setup costs.
-By setting up an online shop, you don’t need to spend as much money renting premium brick-and-mortar retail space – and you can probably save a lot of money on staffing.
+First and foremost, selling products online will enable you to reduce operational overheads and setup costs.
+By setting up an online shop, it will cost you far less than renting and staffing a premium brick-and-mortar retail space.

 You’ll also be able to slash your processing costs, because any basic e-commerce store will be able to automatically produce and catalogue customer orders.

-On top of all that, it’s worth noting that setting up an online shop or utilising an existing external partner in order to sell your wares can be incredibly affordable.
+On top of all that, it’s worth noting that setting up an online shop or utilising an existing external partner to sell your goods can be incredibly affordable.

 How can I integrate e-commerce services into my existing website?

-If you’d like to explore the benefits of trading online, setting up an online shop for your company is incredibly simple – and adding shop functionality to your existing website is even easier.
+If you’d like to explore the benefits of selling products online, setting up an online shop for your company is incredibly simple.
+Adding shop functionality to your existing website is even easier.

 Shopify isn’t the only dynamic online selling platform worth exploring.
-Alternative services like ShopWired, BIGCOMMERCE and Weebly are all worth exploring, because each platform has its own unique selling point.
+Alternative services like ShopWired, BIGCOMMERCE, and Weebly are all worth exploring.
+Each platform has its own unique selling point.
 No matter what type of online selling platform you choose to set up your store, there are a few must-haves you should be looking for.